Written byAmanda Wong

 Power Consumption.
 Intel x86 commits to high speed and excellent performance so as to meet the needs of various applications.
 Its power consumption remains high for years.
 On the contrary, the RISC technique, combined with ARM's design innovation, significantly decreases the power consumption of the CPU.
 That's why ARM chip resigns supreme in smartphone and mobile devices.
 An intel x85 notebook with a fully charged battery can last 2-5 hours, while that of an ARM-based Apple Silicon Mac is up to nearly 20 hours.

 Software Compatibility.
 Intel x86 has reigned supreme in the computer for nearly 30 years.
 Most of the programs and applications are designed based on Intel x86 architecture and show brilliant compatibility.
-ARM architecture, as the rising star in CUP processors of the computer, faces the issue of software compatibility given that the previous x86 based programs can not run on ARM computers.
+ARM architecture, as the rising star in CUP processors of the computer, faces the issue of software compatibility given that the previous x86-based programs can not run on ARM computers.
 For example, boot camp assistant cannot be used on Mac with M1/M1 Pro/M1 Max chip.
 It takes time for developers to make the Intel programs compatible with ARM or design applications right for ARM.
-Or, you can rely on virtual machines or emulators to run Windows on ARM Mac, although there is a performance penalty.
+Or, you can install Rosetta 2 on M1 Mac to run Intel-only Apps.

 Both ARM-based processors and x86-based processors can deliver excellent performance for computer users.
 It is hard to say which one is better than the other.
 ARM and x86 apply different approaches, RISC and CISC respectively, which decide these two architectures perform tasks in different ways.